David's Story

 That’s when David’s Door opened.

-So, whether you’ve walked beside us since the early days of House Vikingr, or you just arrived here by fate or curiosity—welcome.
-You were meant to find this.
+So whether you’ve been with us since the early days of House Vikingr, or you found us by what seems like accident—know this:

 David Christiansen